Also known as impotence

 Erectile dysfunction (ED) is the inability to achieve or maintain an erection that lasts long enough for a man to have satisfying intercourse or orgasm.
 Occasional bouts of ED are common: 43% of men in the United States experience erectile difficulties from time to time.
+While occasional ED is typically not cause for concern, frequent ED can be the first sign of a more serious health problem.

 Erectile dysfunction (ED) occurs when a man is unable to achieve or maintain an erection.
 Under normal conditions, sexual stimulation causes blood to rush into the penis making it rigid and stays trapped until ejaculation.
 In ED, a breakdown in the process is caused by physical or psychological issues.
 Age, medications, medical conditions (diabetes, hypertension for example), and lifestyle factors such as stress and drinking alcohol increase the risk of ED.